PearsonEducation/StatsAgg/readme.md

 * StatsAgg provides an alternative way of managing servers/services/etc compared to tools like Nagios, Zabbix, etc
     * StatsAgg allows you to break away from viewing everything from the perspective of servers/hosts.
 You could structure your metrics to group everything by host, but you aren't required to.
     * Generally speaking, tools like Nagios, Zabbix, etc lack the ability to alert off of free-form metrics.
 Since StatsAgg uses regular-expressions to tie metrics to alerts, you can just as easily alert off of a 'free-form metric hierarchy' as you can a 'highly structured metric hierarchy'.
-    * Tools like Nagios, Zabbix, etc aren't built around having fine datapoint granularity (more frequent than once per minute).
+    * Tools like Nagios, Zabbix, etc aren't built around having fine data point granularity (more frequent than once per minute).
 StatsAgg was written to be able to receive, aggregate, alert on, and output metrics that are sent at any interval.
 * StatsD limitations
     * StatsD doesn't allow the TCP server & the UDP server to be active at the same time.
 StatsAgg does.
     * StatsD doesn't persist Gauge metrics, so a restart will result of StatsD 'forgetting' what the previous Gauge metric values were.
 StatsAgg can persists Gauge values, so a restart won't result in Gauges resetting themselves.